PedroHenriques/javascript_fe_template/README.md

 **flags:**
 - `--docker` Build the coverage report in a Docker container

-Each test project's coverage report will be located inside a directory named `TestResults`, inside each test project's directory.

 The HTML coverage report is located inside the directory `./coverageReport`, which contains an `index.html` file.